Skip to main content

 The heat may assist relieve throat inflammation, while the salt may help with mucus removal.

-WHEN TO SEE
+WHEN TO SEE A DOCTOR?

 Allergic cough may be readily treated at home by avoiding allergen contact and using home remedies.
 However, see your doctor if the preventative strategies and home remedies do not provide relief.
 He/she may prescribe medicine for allergic cough such as antihistamines (medicines that prevent the release of histamines from the body, in order to prevent symptoms of allergy) and corticosteroids to help reduce redness and swelling.
 Your doctor may also test you for infection and give you a prescription for antibiotics, if required.Cough syrups containing diphenhydramine is suggested when cough is accompanied with runny nose, sneezing, watery eyes, or sore throat.